Is Japanese read from right to left or left to right?

 Learning the Japanese characters

-If you’re interested in learning Japanese, why not check out our article on Japan’s different scripts.
+If you’re interested in learning Japanese, why not check out my full article on how to read Japan’s different scripts.
 It’s essential reading if you want to read and write Japanese.

-You can sign up for a free trial of our recommended Japanese language program here.
+You can sign up for a free trial of my recommended Japanese language program here.